Abatement: A reduction (of rent).

 Rent Control: Laws and regulations which govern the occupancy of certain housing accommodations, first instituted in New York City after World War II.
-It is administered by the DHCR.
+It is administered by HCR.

 Rent Stabilization: Laws and regulations which govern the occupancy of certain housing accommodations, first instituted in New York City in 1969.
-It is administered by the DHCR.
+It is administered by HCR.

 Respondent: The person/entity answering an action.
-The Tenant is the Respondent in non-payment and holdover cases.
-The Owner is the Respondent in an HP action.
+The tenant is the respondent in non-payment and holdover cases.
+The owner/landlord is the respondent in an HP action.

 Section 8: A federally funded housing subsidy that provides recipients the opportunity to choose and lease rental housing by paying the difference between the rent and 30% of the tenant’s household income.

 Section 8 Voucher: Federal subsidy available to some tenants that assists with paying of rent in any apartment (i.e. private apartments, not just public or rent regulated); often administered by NYCHA, but can also be administered by other agencies such as HPD or HCR.